The Jordan Brothers: Calling It A Career

 They released six more singles (until 1984) after Gimme Some Lovin’ on small independent labels, including some re-releases of earlier work.
-These other recordings included "Good Time", "It’s You Girl", "Sugar Lady", a re-record of “Gimme Some Lovin” and "We'll Make It."
-One of their last recordings was called prophetically, “Let’s Call It a Day”.
+These other recordings included "Good Time", "It’s You Girl", "Sugar Lady", a re-recording of "Gimme Some Lovin" and "We'll Make It".
+One of their last recordings was called prophetically, "Let’s Call It a Day".

-The group broke up in 1984, but on September 17, 1986, at the Art and Ethnic Center in Pottsville at the Schuylkill County Council For the Arts the Jordan Brothers regrouped as the Jordan Brothers Plus One Band to perform live at this one-time event.
+The group broke up in 1984, but on September 17, 1986, at the Art and Ethnic Center in Pottsville at the Schuylkill County Council for the Arts, the Jordan Brothers regrouped as the Jordan Brothers Plus One Band to perform live at this one-time event.
 In October 1986, the Schuylkill County Commissioners proclaimed "Jordan Brothers Month".

 The brothers later regrouped, recruiting 21-year-old Johnny Jordan, son of drummer Bob, as the new bass player.

-The discography for the band after “Gimme Some Lovin’” was released in 1966 follows:
+The discography for the band after "Gimme Some Lovin'" was released in 1966 follows:

 Tribute

-The Jordan Brothers have been presented with an engraved plaque at the Municipal Building in Frackville, Pennsylvania, with text reading:
+The Jordan Brothers have been presented with an engraved plaque at the Municipal Building in Frackville, Pennsylvania, with Jordan biographer Maxim Furek's text reading:

 With a career that spanned from 1954 to 1985 the Frackville Brother's musical adventure evolved into a phenomenal forty-two recordings on fifteen different labels.
 They appeared with host Dick Clark on "American Bandstand" and were featured on Jerry Blavat's WFIL "Discophonic T.V.
 Scene".
 Statewide performances included "The Coal Region's" local dance halls, Willow Lake, Lakeside Ballroom, and The Alley.

 Some of their greatest hits included "Heart" and "Beach Party".
 Their biggest hit "Gimme Some Lovin" came in 1966.

 In November 2015, the Jordan Brothers were honored by the opening of a Legacy Room at the Frackville Museum.